 Under the MAPA, An Bord Pleanála shall independently assess planning applications including environmental assessments for certain strategic infrastructure projects listed in Schedule 10, including offshore energy projects and other projects that do not fall exclusively within the functional area of any one CPA.
 The application assessment will include public participation on the detailed project plan.
 An Bord Pleanála has established a new Maritime Directorate with responsibility for the assessment of planning applications for offshore development.
-For the avoidance of doubt and notwithstanding any other enactment, MARA is not required to carry out, for the purposes of determining a MAC application: (a) a screening for appropriate assessment or environmental impact assessment.
+For the avoidance of doubt and notwithstanding any other enactment, MARA is not required to carry out, for the purposes of determining a MAC application: (a) a screening for appropriate assessment or appropriate assessment (b) a screening for environmental impact assessment or environmental impact assessment.

-2.4.3 The Planning Process
+2.5.3 The Planning Process

-2.4.3.1 Pre-Application Consultation meetings
+2.5.3.1 Pre-Application Consultation meetings